Chasing the Past

 "My ability to track even the lightest of markings."

 Each woman stepped forward placing a kiss on the small forehead and blessed her with their strongest trait.
 If they could do nothing else, they wanted the baby to have everything they could give her.
 They moved away with tears in their eyes and as each new woman joined the group, they held onto each other the way they longed to hold onto the child.
-As each gift from transferred to the child, a soft golden glow encased her tiny body.
+As each gift was transferred to the child, a soft golden glow encased her tiny body.

 Cyane was last.
 She looked down into eyes of the purest green.
-The baby looked back at her as if she understood everything that was happening and Cyane wasn't sure that she didn't.
+The baby looked back at her as if she understood everything that was happening and Cyane wasn't sure she didn't.

 "My gift to you is my knowledge of warfare and the ability to lead.
 I know the goddess will watch over you and keep you safe."